Allan Houser: Legacy

-Allan Houser died in Santa Fe, New Mexico, at the age of eighty in August 1994.
+Allan Houser died of colon cancer in Santa Fe, New Mexico, at the age of eighty on August 22, 1994.

-He was fortunate to have been the kind of artist who did not need to be "discovered" after his death, for he enjoyed a career in which he was able to create not just for his own satisfaction, but for an appreciative public as well.

-Upon his death, the honors kept coming.
-Among these was the installation of 19 monumental works of art in Salt Lake City during the 2002 Olympics, and a retrospective of 69 works at the National Museum of the American Indian in Washington, DC. in 2004—2005.
+The installation of 19 monumental works of art in Salt Lake City during the 2002 Olympics, and a retrospective of 69 works at the National Museum of the American Indian in Washington, DC. in 2004—2005 honored him.
 The exhibition marked the first major show for the new museum, and over three million people viewed it while it was on display.

-As a teacher for most of his working life, Allan Houser also enjoys the legacy of having passed on his direction, patience and skills to generations of Native American artists, including many from the IAIA years who are, in turn, passing on their skills to other generations.

-After Houser's death in 1994, his legacy has been carried on by family members, including his two sons who have achieved success as sculptors, Philip Haozous and Bob Haozous, and his grandson, Sam Atakra Haozous, an experimental photographer.
+His two sons have achieved success as sculptors, Philip Haozous and Bob Haozous, and his grandson, Sam Atakra Haozous, an experimental photographer.
 The non-profit Allan Houser Foundation is devoted to the proliferation of the Houser name.
 The family also maintains a commercial gallery of Allan Houser's work in downtown Santa Fe and the Allan Houser Compound, a foundry and sculpture garden located south of Santa Fe.

 In 2018, Houser became one of the inductees in the first induction ceremony held by the National Native American Hall of Fame.

 A figural group created by Houser in 1990 was moved to the Oval Office when Joe Biden began his presidency in 2021.
 The sculpture depicting a running horse and a Native male rider is currently placed on one of the shelves in the president's office and was previously exhibited at the National Museum of the American Indian.